St. Petersburg Estate Planning For Children & Young Adults

 As parents, we are the ultimate organizers and planners of our children’s lives.
 From the moment they are born until they turn 18 we plan their education, sports and hobby activities.
 Yet, we put off making plans for who we want to care for our children should something happen to us.
-Contact our experienced St. Petersburg estate planning for children attorneys today for more information.
+Contact our experienced St. Petersburg child & young adult estate planning attorneys today for more information.

 Unimaginable accidents happen.
 If something happened to you and you weren’t able to communicate your wishes, who would care for your children?
 Did you know that if the police do not have clear instructions from you about who is to care for your minor children, they could be put into the custody of Child Protective Services?